naston70/jeremys-it-lab/3-OSI.Model.&.TCP:IP.Suite/OSI.md

 ## TCP/IP Suite

-Conceptual model and set of communications used in the internet and other networks Known as TCP/IP because those are two of the foundtional protocols in the suite Less layers than OSI
+Conceptual model and set of communications used in the Internet and other networks Known as TCP/IP because those are two of the foundAtional protocols in the suite Less layers than OSI
 In use in modern networks